ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/delete.rst

 Delete Task Attributes
 ^^^^^^^^^^^^^^^^^^^^^^

-To delete an attribute from a Task, use the following format:
+To delete an Attribute from a Task, use the following format:

 .. code::

     DELETE /v2/tasks/{taskId}/attributes/{attributeId}

-For example, if you wanted to delete the attribute with ID 54321 from the Task with ID 12345, you would use the following query:
+For example, if you want to delete the Attribute with ID 54321 from the Task with ID 12345, you would use the following query:

 .. code::